-Child protection system failing up to 1.5 million UK children, children's charity warnsFebruary 7th, 2013 in Health /
+Child protection system failing up to 1.5 million UK children, children's charity warnsFebruary 7, 2013 in Medicine & Health / Health

 Nine out of ten teachers, police officers and social workers are regularly coming into contact with children they suspect are suffering from neglect yet as many as 40 per cent feel powerless to intervene, according to a major report by the University of Stirling for children's charity Action for Children.